DEV-learn-co-curriculum/ruby-repl-puts/README.md

 # Let's test some Repls!

-Below are some puts and non-puts repls.
+re some puts and non-puts repls.
 They should all work.

 %%%

 ### Ruby Repl Puts

-Write a method that puts "ruby" 3 times
+Write a method that puts "ruby"

 ~~~ruby